 Shift preemptively to low gears and shift responsively to high gears.
 One good tip to make all of these behavioral changes work well is to anticipate any upcoming changes in riding condition.
 If you are biking up to a steep hill then you should down shift before you have to start climbing.
 This is shifting preemptively.
 On the other hand, you should not up shift preemptively as that would lead to excess resistance.
 So, when you crest the hill, stay in the low gear until your feet start spinning, then up shift for a better gear with a comfortable cadence.

 Shift into a low gear for stops.
 With the preemptive down shifts in mind, don’t forget that when you are coming up to a red light on your commute to work, you should down shift into a low gear.
 This way, when you begin to pedal again, you won’t have to put all your weight onto the pedals to get the bike to respond.
 This is one situation where you can really wear out drive train in short order by staying in a high gear.

 Keep these things in mind when riding.
-If you are not used to riding this way it can be a bit of work trying to keep up with all the rules, but once you get it down it will improve your ride.
+If you are not used to riding this way it can be a bit of work trying to keep up with all the rules, but once you get it down it will begin to happen naturally and improve your ride.
 More fun, less work, better cardio work out, longer laster drivetrain.
 Enjoy!